 What Happens If You Wait Too Long

 Beyond cosmetics, there's a practical cost to neglect.
-Bonded contaminants left on paint eventually etch into the clear coat, requiring paint correction (an expensive process) to fix.
+Bonded contaminants left on paint eventually etch into the clear coat, causing permanent damage that's expensive or impossible to fix.
 Interior stains that sit for months become permanent.
 Odors that get into foam padding are extremely difficult to fully remove.

 Regular detailing is preventive maintenance — not just cosmetic upkeep.